 c)A check dam should be made at straight and firm stream bed and dam.
 It should not be made on a curve and junction of gullies or streams.

-d)The foundation of check dam should be rest on base rock.
+d)The foundation of the check dam should be rest on base rock.

 e)The selection of the site is also restricted by the height of the structure.
 If the elevation difference between 2 sides is too high, 1 or more side have to be selected in between so, that structural height will be limited.